Banner

 What To Do After a Hit and Run Accident in Greenville, South Carolina

-If you have ever experienced a car accident, you know it is a stressful, often painful, time.
+hit and run car accident in greenville sc If you have ever experienced a car accident, you know it is a stressful, often painful, time.
 You may worry about the extent of your injuries, the possible property damage, dealing with your insurance company, and more.
 However, what if the other driver flees the scene?
 Hit and run accidents introduce other considerations you may not need to consider during a typical accident.

 What Is a Hit and Run Accident?